buresj/gf_test/embedded.md

 ### Largest capacity

-Create a function which takes the whole bus array as a parameter and returns the name of the bus with the largest capacity.
+Create a function which takes the whole bus array as a parameter and returns the name of the bus with the largest capacity (the number of free seats + the number of free standing places).

 # Vowels